Sleeper21/url-shortener-qr-code-generator/README.md

-Practice project
+Practice project.

-A Url shortener with a qr code generator
+A Url shortener with a qr code generator.

-<bold>The short URL can be costumed by the user with any specific word, number, letters and numbers.</bold>
+The short URL can be costumed by the user with any specific word, number, letters and numbers.

 ![land page preview](public/images/screenshot1.png)